Some micronutrients may enhance fertility.

 Therefore, vitamin B complex multivitamin improves overall fertility.

-Vitamin C is a potent antioxidant that reduces overall cellular damage in the body and also enhances iron absorption.
+Vitamin C is a potent antioxidant that reduces overall cellular damage in the body and enhances iron absorption.

 A research result documented that a combination of vitamin C and vitamin E could improve sperm quality, quantity, and DNA integrity.